ches-001/metatune/readme.md

 <br>

 ### 2. raising an optuna.exceptions.TrialPruned(e)
-Calling `.fit(...)` on your dataset may throw an exception regardless of whether the combination of sampled parameters is correct, for example, calling the `.fit(...)` method of a naive bayes classifier model on dataset with non-positive features will raise an exception, or in some cases, the sampled `nu` parameter for the `NuSVC` or `NuSVR` model may not be compatible with your dataset and may raise an exception.
+Calling the `.fit(...)` `predict(...)` or `predict_proba(...)` method on your dataset may throw an exception regardless of whether the combination of sampled parameters is correct, for example, calling the `.fit(...)` method of a naive bayes classifier model on dataset with non-positive features will raise an exception, or in some cases, the sampled `nu` parameter for the `NuSVC` or `NuSVR` model may not be compatible with your dataset and may raise an exception.
 In cases like these the optimization process will be terminated due to these unforseen errors.
 To handle them, you will need to catch the exception and instead, raise a `TrialPruned` exceptions instead.
 You can do this like so:

 ```python
 ...